Creating Datasets for YOLOv8 +

 "yolov8n.pt"

-→ Start with YOLOv8 nano; switch to yolov8s.pt
+→ Start with YOLOv8 nano; switch toyolov8s.pt

-, yolov8m.pt
+, oryolov8l.pt

-for better accuracy.
+for better accuracy.epochs=50

-→ Image size (should match dataset).
+→ Image size (should match dataset).batch=16

-→ Use GPU (change to "cpu"
+→ Use GPU (change to"cpu"

 if needed).